16 min read

 • Availability (A): Every request receives a response, without guarantee that it contains the most recent version of the information

-• Partition Tolerance (P): The system continues to operate despite arbitrary partitioning due to network failures
+• Partition Tolerance (P): The system continues to operate despite arbitrary partitioning due to network failures.

 As we peel back the layers of the CAP theorem, we'll see how these pillars interact, conflict, and compromise.
 We'll explore why you might choose consistency over availability in some cases, or vice versa.
 And we'll grapple with the reality that in a world where networks can fail, partition tolerance isn't so much a choice as a necessity.